Algorithmology/bosco/README.md

 ## 🐶 Overview of BOSCO

-BOSCO stands for Benchmarking Optimization Statistics Coverage Output - but mostly is a way to include the name of the Allegheny College CIS Department's favorite dog in our work.
+BOSCO stands for Benchmarking of Sorting & Computational Operations - but mostly is a way to include the name of the Allegheny College CIS Department's favorite dog in our work.